 Installation

-1. sudo apt-get install apache2 libapache2-mod-php5 mysql-server libnet-snmp-perl libio-pty-perl libnet-telnet-perl libalgorithm-diff-perl librrds-perl php5-mysql php5-snmp php5-gd php5-mcrypt rrdtool
+sudo apt-get install apache2 libapache2-mod-php mysql-server libnet-snmp-perl libcrypt-rijndael-perl libcrypt-hcesha-perl libcrypt-des-perl libdigest-hmac-perl libio-pty-perl libnet-telnet-perl libalgorithm-diff-perl librrds-perl php-mysql php-snmp php-gd rrdtool libsocket6-perl

-Some faithful community members did a great job in documenting their installations:
+Some faithful community members did a great job in documenting their installations with a lot more details:

 Generic Installation Procedure